London Borough of Barnet: Health

 Barnet Clinical Commissioning Group commissions NHS services for Barnet residents.
 Health care providers active within Barnet include the Royal Free London NHS Foundation Trust, which runs Barnet Hospital, Chase Farm Hospital and some clinics at Edgware Community Hospital, and Central London Community Healthcare NHS Trust, which runs Finchley Memorial Hospital and other services at Edgware Community Hospital.

 Emergency services

 The London Ambulance Service responds to medical emergencies in the area.
 Home Office policing in the borough is provided by the Metropolitan Police Service.
-There are four police stations in the borough at: Colindale, Barnet, Golders Green and Whetstone.
+There are two police stations in the borough at: Colindale and Barnet.
+Though only Colindale is open to the public.
 The Peel Centre at Hendon is the Metropolitan Police College.

 Statutory emergency fire service is provided by the London Fire Brigade.
 There are four fire stations that operate in the Borough of Barnet.
 These are mobilised to protect around 330,000 people.
 The main risks identified in the borough include Brent Cross Shopping Centre, Coppetts Wood Hospital and Barnet Hospital.
 Between the four stations; six pumping appliances, One Operational Support Unit and a High Volume Pump are operated.